eidorb/eidorb.github.io/README.md

 the ultimate ANTIGAME
 youre smashing something in real life, but in the game it or you are becoming stronger!

+star miner

+trawl repositories for stars in a deterministic order using your requests as fuel

+some kinda control system game where you adjust request rate according to some process value

 ## Ideas

 - a marimo notebook rate limit game